 Non-compliance Incident Reporting

-Western Sydney University staff and its community (i.e. students and members of the public) are encouraged to report, on its central reporting Register (opens in a new window), potential (risks), imminent (threats), or actual (issues) incidences that affect the fulfilment of the University’s operational and procedural compliance as it relates to its legal and policy obligations.
+Western Sydney University staff and its community (i.e. students and members of the public) should promptly report all incidences of non-compliance on its central reporting Register (opens in a new window).
+These incidences are those that affect the fulfilment of the University’s operational and procedural compliance as it relates to its legal and policy obligations.

-- the cause of incident is identified and the appropriate corrective action is implemented e.g. training of staff versus updating procedures;
+- the cause of incident is investigated and identified so that the appropriate corrective action is implemented e.g. training of staff versus updating procedures;

 - the incident is immediately rectified with as little interruption to an area’s activities and the achievement of its objectives;

-- prevention / minimization of the incident, or a similar incident, occurring in other areas of the University; and
+- prevention / minimisation of the incident, or a similar incident, occurring in other areas of the University; and

 - mitigation / reduction of any future penalties that may be imposed as the University will be able to demonstrate a genuine effort to rectify the incident in a timely manner.